YounesZabian/YounesZabian/README.md

 Aspiring undergraduate student with a passion for data-management and problem-solving.
 Enjoys collaborating with peers and creating high-effort projects.
-Predominantly fluent in Python, as well as basic experience with other various coding languages.
+Predominantly fluent in Python, with basic experience in other various coding languages.
 Eager to learn and develop new skills through experience and work opportunities.

 - He/Him
 - Based in Waterloo, Ontario, Canada